joedefen/my-snaps/README.md

   * the expected snapshots are showing, and
   * add snapshots for the volumes you may wish to restore.

-* If `my-snaps` is working, run `my-restore` and, after device selection, that the RESTORE entries look right, and
+* If `my-snaps` is working, run `my-restore` and, after device selection, that the "restore" entries look right, and
-* If all looks well, RESTORE and then UN-RESTORE one of your subvolumes (leaving all subvolumes in RESTORE or RE-RESTORE state)
+* If all looks well, restore and then revert one of your subvolumes (returning all subvolumes as they were).
-* After the tests, run `my-snaps` again and remove the .old subvolumes (if there are any .new subvolumes UN-RESTORE them with `my-restore` and repeat).

-If there are issues, ensure snapshots are in `/.snapshots` and they are named `{subvol}.{timespec}` where `{timespec}` has only numbers, dashes and colons.
+If there are issues, ensure snapshots are in a subvolume ending with `@snapshots` which is normally mounted at `/.snapshots`, and snapshots are named `{subvol}.{timespec}[=Label]` where `{timespec}` has only numbers, dashes and colons.

 ---